PERU

 Fabulous Fleece

-Not only is alpaca fiber incredibly soft and warm, it is also durable.
-It grows a natural resin, which protects it from staining or wrinkling.
-Ancient woven cloths of alpaca have been found in archeological sites in Peru, dating back 2,500 years.
-Buying a sweater that lasts for that long means you’d better pick a style that won’t go out of fashion!
+Not only is alpaca fiber incredibly silky and warm, it is also durable.
+It has a hollow, water-resistant structure that protects it from staining or wrinkling.
+Ancient woven cloths with alpaca threads have been found in archeological sites in southern Peru dating back to 200–300 BCE.

 Have a suggestion for this story?
 We’d love for you to submit it!